neo4j/neo4j/enterprise/README.txt

 Apoc 0.1 - Basic Neo4j examples

-This package includes some of the commonly used Neo4j components as well as example code that shows basic usage of them.
+This is Apoc -- A Package Of Components for Neo4j.
+The purpose of this package is to provide an easy-to-get-going distribution of Neo4j graph database and a handful of commonly used components.
+It includes the binary jar files for these components as well as example code that shows basic usage.

 Included in this release of Apoc is: